Mountain biking & BIM

 - Determine where you want to get to, and the important parts of the path.

-- Don’t look just ahead of your front wheel- but try to spot the big opportunities, risks and flow of the trail.
+- Don’t look just ahead of your front wheel.
+Try to spot the big opportunities & risks and don’t worry about the small stuff.

 - The gear (technology) matters, but not as much as you think.
 Strategy & ability is more important than technology.